external-brain/palace-window/content/index.md

 # Peer Into My Mind

 ---
 Welcome to my ==mind palace==!
 I call this project ==Palace Window== because when you visit it, you're peering into my mind!
 This is where I continually distill the things I learn using ==markdown== & ==obsidian==.
-I have listed a few interesting links below, you can hover over them to get a quick preview & navigate using search or breadcrumbs at the top of the page.
-There is also a graph in the footer in case you're a visual person.
-Each page has a table of contents near the top.
+I have listed a few interesting links below, you can hover over them to get a quick preview & navigate by clicking on links or using the search feature.
+If you want to go backward, you can either use native browser navigation or you can look at the graph at the bottom of the page & navigate by clicking on nodes.
+Each page has a table of contents near the top for convenient local navigation.

 - [[20240424-114510-gpu-programming#GPU Programming|GPU Programming]]
 - [[20240426-143105-parallel-algorithms#Parallel Algorithms|Parallel Algorithms]]